Leo Amery: Last years

 At the 1945 general election, Amery lost his seat to Labour's Percy Shurmer.
-He was offered but refused a peerage because it might, when he died, have cut short the political career of his son, Julian, in the House of Commons.
-However, he was made a Companion of Honour.
+He was offered a peerage but declined it, because it might, upon his death, have cut short his son Julian's political career in the House of Commons.
+However, he was made a Member of the Order of the Companions of Honour.
+In February 1947, after Attlee announced that British India would be granted independence and partitioned into the new nations of India and Pakistan, Amery wrote a letter to the last Viceroy, Lord Mountbatten, promising that he would write a lengthy letter to The Times "to steady Conservative opinion here in case Winston proved factious".
 In retirement, Amery published a three-volume autobiography My Political Life (1953–1955).